header logo

 Professional debut with Gremio (1998)

-Like his older brother Roberto, Ronaldinho signed his first contract with Gremio and it didn't take long for him to make his first-team debut.
-He was brought on as a 17-year-old in a Copa Libertadores match in 1998.
-He had a breakthrough season the following year, scoring 58 goals and providing 20 assists in 121 games, catching the eye of Europe's big guns.
+Like his older brother Roberto, Ronaldinho signed his first contract with Grêmio.
+It didn't take long for him to make his first-team debut, as he was brought on as a 17-year-old in a Copa Libertadores match in 1998.
+The following year, he had a breakthrough season, scoring 58 goals and providing 20 assists in 121 games, attracting interest from Europe's top clubs.

 Moving to Europe (2001)

-Arsenal came close to signing the Brazilian talent, but the transfer collapsed because of paperwork complications.
-At the time, Ronaldinho didn't have enough international caps to qualify for the work permit a non-EU player needs.
-However, his first big break was just around the corner, as Paris Saint-Germain were able to sign him.
+Arsenal nearly signed the Brazilian talent, but the transfer fell through due to paperwork complications.
+At the time, Ronaldinho didn't have enough international caps to qualify for the work permit, which a non-EU player needs.
+However, his first big break was just around the corner, as Paris Saint-Germain was able to sign him.

 Ronaldinho's Career